cwocwo/logstash-filter-mysql-sql-parser/README.md

 # Logstash Plugin

 This is a plugin for [Logstash](https://github.com/elastic/logstash).
+Used to parser mysql’s sql in slow log.

 It is fully free and fully open source.
 The license is Apache 2.0, meaning you are pretty much free to use it however you want in whatever way.